toskumar/blog/micro/terraform/Basic.md

 ### Basic terraform

-A basic terraform code which creates an ec2 instance in us-west-2 region on AWS cloud provider
+A basic terraform code which creates an ec2 instance in us-west-2 region in AWS cloud provider

 ```javascript
 terraform {